Seventh Son of Autumn · Emissary of Spring

 Emissary, and the Price of Loyalty

-Tamlin named him Spring Court emissary — a title that sheltered him and gave him purpose.
-Under the Mountain, Lucien told Amarantha to go back to the shit-hole she'd crawled out of, and she carved out his left eye for it, returning him so broken that Tamlin was sick at the sight.
-Nuan, an alchemist of the Dawn Court, replaced it with a carved golden orb that pierces glamours, wards, and lies.
-His loyalty to Tamlin was fierce — and fractured slowly over Tamlin's cruelty to Feyre, until he walked away to chase the one bond he could not refuse.
+Tamlin named him Spring Court emissary — shelter, and purpose, and a leash he wore willingly for years.
+Then Under the Mountain, where Lucien told Amarantha to crawl back to the shit-hole she came from and she carved out his left eye for the privilege, returning him so broken Tamlin was sick at the sight.
+Nuan of the Dawn Court gave him the gold one back — a carved orb that pierces glamours, wards, and lies.
+The loyalty held fierce, then fractured slow over what Tamlin did to Feyre, until he walked away to chase the one bond he couldn't refuse.
+We saw that coming and it still hurt.

 Bond & Becoming